EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Projection of European crisis onto the Pacific context
+Projection of European crisis onto Pacific context

 Implicitly critical framing of Trump's unpredictability